Try our new research platform with insights from 80,000+ expert users

 How was the initial setup?

-The initials setup was straightforward.
-It's easy to install.
+The solution was easy to install.

 What's my experience with pricing, setup cost, and licensing?